 The best products begin with the longest-leading warranties and materials invulnerable to rot.

-A truly excellent catalog will present doors in all sorts of colors, finishes and stains.
-There should be no-rot jambs and handles that match each door’s style and color.
-Whatever limitless options are available, the best vendors will also avoid outsourcing parts overseas (Your Window Solutions receives parts from Indiana).
+A truly excellent catalog will present doors in various colors, finishes and stains.
+No-rot jambs and handles should match each door’s style and color.
+Whatever limitless options are available, the best vendors will also avoid outsourcing parts overseas.
+(Your Window Solutions receives parts from Indiana).

 Finally, the best vendors are masters of installing everything in their catalogs.
 If the person who installs your door doesn’t have the requisite certification, the manufacturer probably won’t let you cash in on the warranty.
 A reputable vendor will have the expertise to conduct a professional and enduring installation for any door in its catalog.